stackbit-projects/ultra-sage-026f2/src/pages/index.md

         content: >
           Yoroi is a web light wallet for Cardano.
 Developed by Emurgo, one of the three organizations behind the Cardano project, the Yoroi Wallet was released in October 2018.
-As a result, early adopters will need to be wary of the teething issues that commonly affect new wallet releases.
         content_align: left
         actions: []
         actions_align: left